 Funds reserved for a financial obligation.
 (WayneBuy establishes PO encumbrances through a system integration).

-The online WayneBuy amendment form generated by a department to request Purchasing to amend an existing purchase order.
+The online WayneBuy amendment form generated by a department to request Procurement to amend an existing purchase order.

 The online WayneBuy Requisition form generated by a department to request the purchase of goods or services from an individual or a company.

-The online WayneBuy Receiving form which must be completed by Central Receiving or a department to acknowledge receipt of goods or services.
+The online WayneBuy Receiving form which must be completed by Central Receiving or a department / unit to acknowledge receipt of goods or services.

 Vendor or Supplier

-A company or individual who provides specified goods and/or services to the University.
+A company or individual who provides goods and/or services to the University.